How Long Does It Take to Become a Plumber?

 Day-to-Day Life as a Plumber Apprentice

 Before you can apply for a plumbing apprenticeship program, you are required to have obtained a sponsor.
 He or she must be licensed and bonded for your hours to count towards your apprenticeship.
 You will work side-by-side with your sponsor providing plumbing support as you learn the trade.
 To get the most out of the experience, be certain to ask your sponsor to explain plumbing techniques you don’t understand.

 After spending years in the classroom and working as a plumber apprentice, you need to demonstrate your skills on a state plumbing exam.
 Our plumbing school offers a mock plumbing test to help you prepare for the exam with confidence.
 This is an excellent way to determine your strong and weak areas before you take the actual test.
 It also helps you to be prepared for the practical application portion of the state plumbing exam.

 At Illinois Plumbing Consultants, we designed our exam to mimic the type of material you will find on the actual state exam.
-The five sections of the exam includes cast iron, copper, drawing, practical and PVC.
+The five sections of the exam include cast iron, copper, drawing, practical, and PVC.
 Any practice exam that you are considering taking should cover all of these areas.
 The best time to take your mock plumbing test is during the third or fourth year of your apprenticeship.